vinfea/ckan-openshift-sandbox/ckan-base/patches/README.md

-Patches included in this dir are applied in the RUN command of the Dockerfile.
+Patches included in this dir are applied at image build.
-Make a subdir for each component you want to patch (?).
 Use files with extension .patch.